-- " Explain or demonstrate how you ensure material issues in your business are identified and appropriately dealt with. - " Explain or demonstrate how you ensure you identify breaches of your market services licensee obligations, or material change of circumstances, and report them to FMA. - " Explain or demonstrate how you ensure client complaints are dealt with fairly and promptly. - " Explain or demonstrate the systems and processes you have for identifying any trends in complaints? - " What is the name of your Dispute Resolution Scheme, your membership ID number, and the expiry date? - " Who (what position) is responsible for monitoring: - " Compliance with your market services licensee obligations? - " Material changes of circumstance? - " Reporting material changes of circumstances, or breaches of your market services licensee obligations, to FMA?
+- " Explain or demonstrate how you ensure material issues in your business are identified and appropriately dealt with. - " Explain or demonstrate how you ensure you identify breaches of your market services licensee obligations, or material change of circumstances, and report them to FMA. - " Explain or demonstrate how you ensure client complaints are dealt with fairly and promptly - " Explain or demonstrate the systems and processes you have for identifying any trends in complaints - " What is the name of your Dispute Resolution Scheme, your membership ID number, and the expiry date? - " Who (what position) is responsible for monitoring: - " Compliance with your market services licensee obligations? - " Material changes of circumstance? - " Reporting material changes of circumstances, or breaches of your market services licensee obligations, to FMA?

-45. Material issues
+49. Material issues

 - a.
 Under the FMC Act (section 412) you must have effective methods to: - Monitor compliance with your market services licensee obligations and identify material changes in circumstance (by you or any authorised body) - Report to the FMA any breach or material change of circumstance that has happened, may have happened, or is likely to happen in relation to your licensed business (by you or any of your authorised body/s). - b.
-You'll also need to provide certain specific notifications and reports to the FMA, as set out in the FMC Act and conditions of your licence.
+You'll also need to provide certain specific notifications and reports to the FMA (or to your supervisor), as set out in the FMC Act and conditions of your licence.
 Please tell us how you will achieve this. - c.
-A market services licensee obligation is defined in section 6 of the FMC Act and generally covers any obligation imposed by the: - Conditions of your licence - The FMC Act and Regulations - Terms of any financial product you offer, or financial service you provide (or any court order related to your products and services).
+A market services licensee obligation is defined in section 6 of the FMC Act and generally covers any obligation imposed by the: - Conditions of your licence - The FMC Act and Regulations